The Prowler (1981 film): Home media

+Reception

 Box office

 Initially, Avco Embassy Pictures, who had previously released the slasher Prom Night (1980), expressed interest in distributing The Prowler.
-The film was ultimately distributed independently in the United States by Sandhurst Films, opening in the fall of 1981.
+The film was ultimately distributed independently in the United States by Sandhurst Distributing Corporation.
+It opened regionally in Louisville, Kentucky and Dayton, Ohio, on June 26, 1981, followed by a release in Kansas City, Missouri, on September 4, 1981.
+It premiered in Los Angeles on October 9, 1981.
 Overall, it ranked 135th at the U.S. box office for the year of 1981, earning less than $1 million during its theatrical run.